MahatirTusher/MahatirTusher/README.md

 🎓 **AI/ML Enthusiast | Full-Stack Developer | Researcher**

-I’m an undergraduate student at **Vellore Institute of Technology, Andhra Pradesh**, specializing in **Artificial Intelligence and Machine Learning**.
+I’m an undergraduate student at **Vellore Institute of Technology, India**, specializing in **Artificial Intelligence and Machine Learning**.
 I love pushing the boundaries of **Deep Learning, NLP, and Computer Vision**, and I’m always working on exciting projects that merge **AI with real-world impact**.

 💡 **What I Do?**
 - 🚀 Researching **AI for Medical Applications**, **Explainable AI**, and **Handwriting Style Synthesis**